 If you’re traveling to mainland Europe after London, there’s no better place to stay in North London than King’s Cross.
 Besides being a cultural hotspot, King’s Cross is the gateway to mainland Europe thanks to St Pancras International, the London terminus for Eurostar services to continental Europe.
 You can also pretend to travel to the Wizarding World from King’s Cross since the famous Platform 9¾ can be found there.

 Close to King’s Cross is Somers Town, a humble London neighborhood.
 Some Londoners deem Somers Town as a quiet residential area.
 Although, its residents prefer to call it London’s best-kept secret or hidden gem.
-Somers Town is a recommended option for where to stay in North London if you don’t want to surf rowdy crowds every time you step outside.
-You’ll see that rather than loud bars and clubs, Somers Town streets are ripe with independent restaurants, coffee shops, and gastropubs.
+Somers Town is a good option for where to stay in North London if you don’t want to surf rowdy crowds every time you step outside.
+Rather than loud bars and clubs, Somers Town streets are ripe with independent restaurants, coffee shops, and gastropubs.

 If you want to stay in either King’s Cross or Somers Town both places have great hotels and rental options!